 Take the “blinders” off and be sure to learn from others.

 – Just because something is good to do doesn’t mean it’s beneficial.

 I can’t begin to tell you the number of missed opportunities I’m glad that I missed!
 We’ve had shows fall into our lap (last minute) – huge media events on big stages with lots of free media coverage – where it practically killed me to decline.
 When not prepared, it’s far better to miss a great opportunity than to seize that same opportunity only to gain an unfavorable impression in the community.

 Making a strong first impression is always the best thing.

 -A good name is better than being “right.”

-There have been a few situations where people neglected to pay for services I have provided.
-In the past I sought to collect on these past due amounts only to walk away with the money and the potential for a not-so-flattering story to be told.
+There have been a few situations where people neglected to pay for the services I have provided.
+In the past, I sought to collect on these past due amounts only to walk away with the money and the potential for a not-so-flattering story to be told.
 I’ve learned that I actually make more money by not worrying about a few small payments.

 It doesn’t feel good to lose money, but gaining a great reputation is worth much more than any amount of money.

 – Be confident with your ability to fulfill what you promise.